JustinWozniak/E-Commerce-React/README.md

 SEE THE APP LIVE!:
 https://crownclothesapp.herokuapp.com/

-Full webstore built with Javascript/React, and some help from Redux, Redux Persist, Redux Thunk, Redux Saga, Reselect, Stripe Payments, Google Fonts, Sass and JS Styled-Components...(Im tryin everything here LMAO)
+Full webstore built with Javascript/React, and some help from Redux, Redux Persist, Redux Thunk, Redux Saga, Reselect, Stripe Payments, Google Fonts, Sass and JS Styled-Components...All with A Node backend for processing payments(Im tryin everything here LMAO)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).